 The town is named after Irish pioneer pastoralist, Thomas Hungerford who camped at the site and settled in the area.
 The town then developed from a border customs post on a stock route alongside the Paroo River.
 The first hotel opened in 1874 and the town was gazetted the following year.
 Hungerford was thought to be located in New South Wales for many years until a proper survey was conducted.

-Accommodation is available at the Royal Mail Hotel
+Accommodation and meals are available at the Royal Mail Hotel

 Hungerford holds an Annual Sports Day in October, which features a Horse and Motor Bike Gymkhana,